Not thinking of the future

-After reading last Sunday’s curious letter to the editor from Kenneth Larsen of Calistoga ("Thank Trump for removing us from Paris Accord," Jan.
-6), I was disturbed enough to pull out pencil/paper (actually sit down at the computer) and write a response.
+After reading last week’s curious letter to the editor from Kenneth Larsen of Calistoga ("Thank Trump for removing us from Paris Accord," Jan.
+10), I was disturbed enough to pull out pencil/paper (actually sit down at the computer) and write a response.

 Mr. Larsen heaped praise on Donald Trump for pulling us out of the Paris Climate Accord, essentially saying that America had done enough and it was time for the rest of the world to do their part.
 He sincerely thanked the President for encouraging America’s dedication to the development of shale oil as a clean, cheap source of electrical power generation.